 How is this possible?
 How can that even be called a “contraction”?1 Good question!
 This is one of the classic examples of a small but persistent mystery of biology.
 In this age of science fiction body scans and custom-built medicinal molecules, no one really knows quite how eccentric contraction works.
-The dominant theory of muscle contraction — the sarcomere model — cannot quite explain it.
+The theory of muscle contraction — the sarcomere model, more on this below — is impressive but inadequate.

 What is an eccentric contraction used for?